Learn how to seamlessly transfer C drive to new SSD in our detailed guide with easy steps, tools, visuals, and troubleshooting tips.

 Why do more and more users want to move their C drive to an SSD?
-This is because SSDs have advantages as a boot drive over HDD, while most computers are usually pre-installed with HDDs.
+SSDs have advantages as a boot drive over HDD, while most computers are usually pre-installed with HDDs.
 Many users would also like to keep an HDD as a storage device as it has no read/write restrictions and more storage space for the same price.

-As mentioned above, the easiest way to migrate C drive to a new SSD is to clone the C drive to the SSD.
+The easiest way to migrate C drive to a new SSD is to clone the C drive to the SSD.
 However, since Windows has no built-in cloning tool, you must turn to professional cloning software for help.
 Under such circumstances, EaseUS Disk Copy, a professional disk clone utility, can help you.

 EaseUS Disk Copy is a multi-functional cloning utility for Windows 11/10/8/7.
 It can help you to clone a system, disk, partition, etc. For example, it can help you transfer data from one SSD to another.
 In addition, it enables you to upgrade to larger hard disks without reinstalling Windows.
-The following are some valuable features of this cloning tool:

 Prior Notice: